MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 }
 ```

+> ![IMPORTANT]
+> In order to be able to use operations from the numerics library (or any other library besides the standard library for that matter), we need to make sure the corresponding package has been [loaded for our project](/azure/quantum/user-guide/libraries/additional-libraries).
+For a quick way to do so in VS Code, open the terminal from within your project and run the following command:
+> ```Command line
+> dotnet add package Microsoft.Quantum.Numerics
+> ```

 ### Run it with Visual Studio or Visual Studio Code

 The program above will run the operation or function marked with the `@EntryPoint()` attribute on a simulator or resource estimator, depending on the project configuration and command-line options.